dylannws/PvZCypress/README.md

 TODO - more in depth instructions here

-Cypress is only compatible with v1.0.12 of Garden Warfare 2, and the latest version of Garden Warfare 1 (v1.0.3.0)
+Cypress is only compatible with v1.0.12 of Garden Warfare 2, and the latest version of Garden Warfare 1 (v1.0.3.0) After compiling the project, place the compiled dll in the game's directory and rename it to dinput8.dll

 An example batch file that launches a dedicated server can be found at Examples/Start_Dedicated.bat When run from the game directory, this will launch a Team Vanquish server on Zomboss Factory, with a max player count of 48.